OliveTin/themes/README.md

-# themes.OliveTin.app
+# OliveTin Themes

-You can browse all the themes at https://themes.olivetin.app
+You can browse all the themes at https://olivetin.app/themes/